 No, it is important to note that distinction designations cannot be used to compare Frisco ISD campuses to each other.
 Each campus has its own unique comparison group comprised of campuses from around the state.
 The group may or may not include other FISD campuses, so an FISD campus with six distinction designations or “gold stars” may be in an entirely different comparison group than an FISD campus with no stars.

-Districts that receive an accountability rating of Met Standard are also eligible for one distinction designation, Postsecondary Readiness.
+Districts that receive an accountability rating of A, B, C or D are also eligible for one distinction designation, Postsecondary Readiness.
 A distinction designation is awarded to a district if 70% or higher of all district campuses are in the top quartile (25%) of their unique comparison groups.

 Texas Academic Performance Report

 Texas Education Code B39.053 requires each school district's board of trustees to publish an annual performance report that includes the TAPR report; campus performance objectives; a report of violent or criminal incidents; and information received under the Texas Education Code B51.403(e) from the Texas Higher Education Coordinating Board.
 Access the 2019-20 Comprehensive Report.